hboetes/sshd_blacklist/README.md

 ## Watching the logs:
-The main sshd log file and the logwatcher in action, you should see abusers get blocked instantly after their attempt.
+The main sshd log and the logwatcher in action, you should see abusers getting blocked instantly after their attempt.
 ```
   journalctl -f -u sshd -u sshd_blacklist